NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

     tail minute_pipeline.out

   It is important that you do this right away, to see if the pipeline is correctly running or there is some issue with it.
-Otherwise, if it crashes, it will do so silently.
+Otherwise, if it crashes, it will print the error in the output files you speficied and you will not notice.

 .. note::